moisoto/DeepSeek-LLaMA.cpp/README.md

 ### Using other models

 LLaMA C++ uses GGUF files (GGUF stands for GPT-Generated Unified Format).
-So you will need to look for these kind of files in hugginface or your preferred model source.
+So you will need to look for these kind of files in Hugging Face or your preferred model source.

 For DeepSeek models [unsloth](https://huggingface.co/unsloth) has a very nice selection available at [Hugging Face](https://huggingface.co/collections/unsloth/deepseek-r1-all-versions-678e1c48f5d2fce87892ace5).